drivechain-project/drivechain.info/index.md

 Drivechain allows BTC to travel to other software applications, and back.
 With DC, Bitcoin-owners can use their BTC on Ethereum-clones, BCH-clones, Monero-clones, etc.

-In other words, it allows BTC (the coin) to automatically recover from Product-Market-Fit errors.
+Among other things, it allows BTC (the coin) to automatically recover from Product-Market-Fit errors.

 ### Good Recent Interviews